caplogic/Mappedbus/README.md

   <img src="http://3.bp.blogspot.com/-L51XiyruNMA/VU5K9dMtx9I/AAAAAAAAACg/AOkdwjTrzgI/s320/mappedbus.png">
 </p>

-Mappedbus can also be described as an efficient IPC mechanism which enable several Java processes/JVMs to communicate by message passing.
+Mappedbus can also be described as an efficient IPC library which enable several Java processes/JVMs to communicate by message passing.

 The throughput (on a laptop, i7-4558U @ 2.8 GHz) between a single producer writing at full speed and a single consumer is around 40 million messages per second (a small message consisting of three integer fields), and the average read/write latency is around 25 ns per message.